FMI logo

 The configuration variables are duplicated for both transport layers, TCP and UDP, as it is technically possible to have an XCP slave that uses TCP and UDP channels in parallel.
 The FMU shall only provide the corresponding variables for the protocols it supports.

-The importer of an FMU is responsible for keeping all occurrences of the port number consistent, i.e., in both the FMU configuration and in the A2L file.
+The importer of an FMU is responsible for keeping all occurrences of the port number consistent, including both the FMU configuration and the A2L file that is presented to the MCD tool.

 4.2.
 Starting and Stopping the XCP Service